Find the current Annual Health and Medical Record (AHMR) at www.scouting.org/health-and-safety/ahmr.

 Because many states regulate the camping industry, this Annual Health and Medical Record also serves as a tool that enables councils to operate day and resident camps and adhere to state and BSA requirements.
 The Boy Scouts of America Annual Health and Medical Record provides a standardized mechanism that can be used by members in all 50 states.

-With an increasing number of youth taking prescription medication, leaders need some basic tools and guidance to help them Be Prepared to support Scouts in the safe use of their medication.
-The BSA understands that a leader, regardless of how diligent he or she may be, may not know or understand every health-related issue of the youth members in his or her unit.
+With an increasing number of youth taking prescription medication, leaders need some basic tools and guidance to help them Be Prepared to support youth in the safe use of their medication.
+The BSA understands that a leader, regardless of how diligent they may be, may not know or understand every health-related issue of the youth members in their unit.
 Remember that the taking of prescription medication is the responsibility of the individual taking the medication or that individual’s parent or guardian.

 Good planning, preparedness, and having some knowledge about handling a youth member’s medication is essential in keeping youth safe and healthy.
 The Medication Use in Scouting guidance is one of those tools, along with the individual’s Annual Health and Medical Record.